 In the 13-run inning, the White Sox executed a triple-steal, as Thurman Tucker, Guy Curtright and Luke Appling all swiped bases, with Tucker stealing home.
 The 13 runs are also the most the Sox have ever scored in any single inning.

-Despite a disastrous season on the field, the Sox drew 2,136,988 fans to Comiskey Park, becoming the first Chicago franchise to draw two million or more fans in consecutive seasons.
+Despite a disastrous season on the field, the Sox drew 2,136,988 fans to Comiskey Park, becoming the first Chicago franchise to draw at least two million fans in consecutive seasons.

 White Sox outfielder Brian Simmons became the third player in franchise history to hit home runs from both sides of the plate in the same game.
 Simmons connected off of Kansas City’s Brian Barber in the fourth inning, and Allen McDill in the seventh.
 Simmons went 3-for-5 with two runs and five RBIs in Chicago’s 13-5 win.

-He was considered the face of the franchise for eight seasons, but on this night after a 4-3 win over Toronto, manager Ozzie Guillén announced he was leaving after owner Jerry Reinsdorf agreed to let him out of the final year of his contract.
+He was considered the face of the franchise for eight seasons, but on this night after a 4-3 win over Toronto, manager Ozzie Guillén announced he was leaving after owner Jerry Reinsdorf agreed to let him out of the final year of his contract by trading him to the Marlins.

-Guillén (the 1985 AL Rookie of the Year with the White Sox) won the World Series in 2005 and also got the club into the playoffs in 2008 as manager.
+Guillén (the 1985 AL Rookie of the Year with the White Sox) managed the White Sox to a World Series win in 2005 and also got the club into the playoffs in 2008.
 He had five winning seasons in his eight years running the club, and was named Manager of the Year for his work in 2005.

 In that magical season of 2005, “Ozzieball” resulted in the White Sox getting off to the best start in their history, and with a perfect blend of pitching, speed, power and fundamentals the Sox were in first place from wire to wire.
 Then they blitzed through the postseason, putting together an 11-1 record that was the third-best postseason record in baseball history.